MENU

 2023

-Retirement of J. Michael Belz, 13th President/CEO of Catholic Life Insurance
+J. Michael Belz, 13th President/CEO of Catholic Life Insurance, Retires

 After 49 years of dedicated service, J. Michael Belz, President/CEO, retires from Catholic Life Insurance.